gomege/TraveMuende/README.md

-# TraveMuende
+# Test of pushing a repo
-a trip around Deutschland
+With this tests, a piece of UI5 Code is being stored in this repo